cloudflare/cloudflare-docs/content/workers/learning/using-services/index.md

 ## Bindings

 Bindings allow your Workers to interact with resources on the Workers platform.
-Bindings can be configured by logging in to the Cloudflare dashboard > Account Home > [**Workers**](https://dash.cloudflare.com/?zone=workers) > your **Worker** > **Settings**> **Variables**.
+Bindings can be configured by logging in to the [Cloudflare dashboard](https://dash.cloudflare.com) > Account Home > **Workers & Pages** > select your Worker > **Settings**> **Variables**.
 Bindings also provide a security model for interacting with those resources.
 Workers only have access to other resources that are explicitly defined as a binding in configuration.

 There are multiple types of bindings available today: